Paying interest only is one of the best ways to manage your cash flow as an investor but is extending your interest only period possible?

-Should I extend my interest only period?
+Should you extend your interest only period?

 You should consider extending if: